 - Consumer-to-Administration (C2A): Electronic transactions of goods and services between individuals and public administrations.

-E-Commerce Marketing Practices of 2019
+E-Commerce Marketing Tips and Practices : 2021

 Along with growth comes more customers, more revenue and more success.
 Hence to taste the ultimate growth in e-commerce ux following marketing practices are to be kept in mind: